Status & Action Bar (STAB)

 The Register Publishing button opens ONCE’s track-level publishing workflow for drafting and submitting songwriter/publishing metadata.

-For a full walkthrough (including draft mode, validation rules, and PRO/IPI handling), see Publishing with ONCE.
+For a full walkthrough (including chat collection, draft mode, validation rules, and PRO/IPI handling), see Publishing with ONCE.

 Splits Action

-The Splits button appears on distributed releases and opens the royalty split workflow for that release.
+The Splits button lives in the More Tools panel on distributed releases and opens the royalty split workflow for that release.

 Use it when you need to: